DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 Hit `Ctrl+S` and save the key in a folder on your computer (preferably where you download files to).

 To verify the signature, we need Gpg Suite.
-If it’s not already installed, go to Download and install the latest version of GPG Suite https://gpgtools.org/ and download the latest releas.
+If it’s not already installed, go to Download and install the latest version of GPG Suite https://gpgtools.org/ and download the latest release.

 We need to open a new terminal window.
 Click the Searchlight (magnifying glass) icon in the menu bar and type terminal.
 Select the Terminal application from the search results.